kyllaaa/cgiTest/README.md

 Note: Change the <user> on both CERT_PATH and KEY_PATH

+#to run the project
+npm run dev
 ```

-#go to terminal and ente
-npm run dev

 Go to your browser, then paste this link:
 https://cgi.test:3000/